davidmarquis/grails-lesscss/README.markdown

 ## <less:scripts> tag

-Output the Javascripts required for in-browser compilation of .less files and auto-reloading.
+Outputs the JS scripts required for in-browser compilation of .less files and auto-reloading.
 The tag will only output something when not running in a WAR (such as in development).

 # Play nicely with ui-performance